x75/smp_graphs/README.rst

   - x parallel loop within graph, modify graph. this is different from dynamic containment

-- read/write: integrate input from and output to ROS, OSC, ...

-  - robots

-  - ros systems

 - sync / async block execution